 All physics students are strongly encouraged to get involved in research projects.
-In 2011, four seniors completed thesis research projects in physics, astrophysics and biological physics.
-The abstracts of these projects are available here.
+In 2016, several seniors completed thesis research projects in physics, astrophysics and biological physics.
+The titles of these projects are available here.

 The physics department's condensed-matter research laboratories are equipped with some of the latest technology for basic research in the physics of fascinating systems, including liquid crystals and biological materials.